Armed robbery leads to police chase, shootout on I-65 in Indiana; state trooper shot, suspect dead: report

 The incident started with an armed robbery in DeMotte, according to the Northwest Indiana Times.

-The robbery then led to a police chase on I-65.
-North and southbound I-65 are currently shut down due to the investigation.
+The robbery then led to a police chase on I-65, which was partially shut down for the investigation.

 The trooper was hit in the leg and transported to the hospital, the paper reported.